vedph/mqdq_mqutil/doc/import.md

 # Import

 **NOTE**: this is just a plan; development will follow once it is fully defined.
+Currently, only text import is implemented.

 Before importing, ensure that all the documents requiring [partitioning](partition.md) have been partitioned.
 The other documents instead can be manually copied in the import directory as they are.

-The import process implies two essential operations: parsing XML to extract data from it, and remodel extracted data by following the Cadmus architecture.
+The import process implies two essential operations: parsing XML to extract data from it, and remodeling extracted data by following the Cadmus architecture.

 This remodeling is heavily conditioned by two capital factors:

-- the requirement to carry on a lot of metadata which, though redundant for the editor, are necessary to inject edited data back into their legacy source XML documents.
+- the requirement to preserve a lot of metadata which, though redundant for the editor, are necessary to inject edited data back into their legacy source XML documents.

-- the requirement to provide a simple yet strongly checked editing experience, allowing non technical users to edit data without the risk of breaking any of the links to the legacy data.
+- the requirement to provide a simple, yet strongly checked editing experience, allowing non technical users to edit data without the risk of breaking any of the links to the legacy data.

-Now, as far as we can tell from the legacy XML, it provides a lot of metadata up to the word domain (`w` elements inside `l`), and we have been told that most of these metadata, though apparently regular, cannot be algorithmically regenerated (as there are cases of manual interventions).
+Our legacy XML provides a lot of metadata, up to the word domain (`w` elements inside `l`), and we have been told that most of these metadata, though apparently regular, cannot be algorithmically regenerated (as there are cases of manual interventions).

 Also, a text partition (essentially a `div`) has no granted content: usually its content is just lines (`l` elements), but there are a number of other children, e.g. `p` for an unmetrical text or speaker (I suppose here `speaker` was not used because it required a `sp`eech parent), `head` for headings, etc. Further, virtually each element has an explicit ID, which cannot be algorithmically generated.

 We thus must provide a model which preserves all these legacy data, yet allowing users to edit them.

+To this end, we are not going to fully regenerate the whole XML document; rather, we pick some parts from it, edit them, and reinject data serialized as XML branches into the original documents.

 ## Workflow Plan

 ### Text

-The general procedure for importing could be implemented as follows:
+The general procedure for importing is implemented as follows:

 1. open the XML text document.
 If it contains any `pb` element, it's a partitioned document; else, it's an unpartitioned document (=a document which did not require partitioning).